3 Tips and Tricks to Keep Your Classic Car Looking Like New

 1. Car Covers and Garage Storage

 Purchasing a car cover that is made specifically for your classic car is one of the best things you can do to preserve your car’s paint and overall appearance.
 Although there are many types of car covers, you’ll probably want an indoor cover to prevent any potential scratches or marks.
-This type of cover is soft and won’t injure the paint, even if a bit of wind picks up.
+This type of cover is soft and won’t damage the paint, even if a bit of wind picks up.
 Keeping your car’s exterior clear of any dust or debris will allow you to use this type of cover year-round without fear of creating a blemish.

 That said, garaging your classic car offers you the best of both worlds: It will be guarded from the elements and from thieves.
 If you live in a damp climate, you should also look into buying a dehumidifier to prevent excess moisture from causing your car to rust while it’s garaged.